gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Device Twins

-Azure IoT Device Twins enable an application to set the *desired* state of a property on a device and have the device *report* back its new state.
-The advantage of Device Twins is that you can query and make decisions using the cloud side reported state of a device.
+Device twins are JSON documents that store device information including metadata, configurations, and conditions.
+Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.
+Azure IoT Central is an application built on Azure IoT Hub and it uses device twins.

+Device twins can be used in two ways.

+1. A cloud side application such as Azure IoT Central wants to set the temperature of a refrigerator.
+To do this, a *desired* property device twin message is sent to the device, the action is implemented, and the device responds with a *reported* property device twin message which is stored in Azure.
+2. A device can send a *reported* property device twin message to Azure, for example, it may report its firmware level on start up, this *reported* state is stored in Azure.

+With *reported* state stored in Azure it is possible to query the stored device twin properties cloud side.
+For example, list all devices with a firmware version less than 2.0, as these devices require an updated.
+Or, list all refrigerators with a temperature setting greater than 3 degrees celsius.

 The following outlines how Azure IoT Central uses Device Twins to set properties on a device:

 1. A user sets the value of a property in Azure IoT Central.
-For example, turn on a light or change the blink rate of an LED.
+For example, change the blink rate of a status LED.
 2. Azure IoT sends a *desired* property message to the device.
 3. The *desired* property is applied to the device; in this case, change the LED blink rate.
 4. The device sends a *reported* property message back to Azure IoT.
 In this example, the new LED blink rate would be reported.